Teaching

 On a case by case basis, Shasta Community Health Center sponsors students at various levels of the health professions spectrum, from medical FNP-PA students through to early pipeline programs at the high-school level primarily through the local high-school R.O.P. programs (see below).
 Inquiries can be made through SCHC’s Administration, or through:

-SCHC Chief Medical Officers
+SCHC Chief Medical Officer

 Shasta Community Health Center